Former Colts punter Pat McAfee adds talk show to portfolio

 It also marks DAZN's first talk show as executive vice president Jamie Horowitz expands the network's portfolio beyond boxing and MMA.
 The show will air weekdays from 10 a.m.-12 p.m.
 EDT.

-"This is a great moment for DAZN because we are adding a media brand and someone who is very interested in learning about the business," Horowitz said.
+"This is a great moment for DAZN because we are adding more than a talent.
+We are adding someone who is a brand," Horowitz said.
+"We are effectively partnering with the small business that is Pat McAfee."

 McAfee said DAZN allows him to expand beyond football.
 He will contribute to DAZN's nightly MLB "ChangeUp" show while being part of the boxing and MMA coverage.